giordi91/giordi91.github.io/content/post/viewportClamp.md

 # Forcing depth to far plane

-The next option is to force the depth to max value (or min value in case of inverted depth) in the vertex shader, altough this surely works and does not involve the cost of the stencil it does give some visual artefacts where you can start to see distortion in interpolation due to forcing the depth.(Note did not see this personally since I did not implement this method).
+The next option is to force the depth to max value (or min value in case of inverted depth) in the vertex shader, although this surely works and does not involve the cost of the stencil it does give some visual artifacts where you can start to see distortion in interpolation due to forcing the depth.(Note did not see this personally since I did not implement this method).

 # Viewport trick
 I was ready to go and implement the stencil method, between me and me I was thinking that I was going to need stencil anyway due to screen space sub surface scattering.
 I decided to reach to
 {{<target-blank "Matt Pettineo" "https://twitter.com/mynameismjp?lang=en">}}
-on twitter just to do a final check to see if I was missing something, and as usual MJP tought me somethign I did not know!
+on twitter just to do a final check to see if I was missing something, and as usual MJP taught me something I did not know!

 He suggested to use
 {{<target-blank "D3D12_VIEWPORT" "https://docs.microsoft.com/en-us/windows/win32/api/d3d12/ns-d3d12-d3d12_viewport">}}